shashank-556/Classroom/README.md

 # Classroom
-Restful Web API implemented in django for a classroom application similar to Google Classroom <br><br>
+Restful Web API implemented in django for a classroom application similar to Google Classroom <br>
+[Here](http://shashankkkkk.pythonanywhere.com/) is the link of the for the backend api <br>
 The project uses **djangorestframework-simplejwt** for authorization and **MySQL** as its backend database.

 ## Installation